Shana Swash: Acting

 Swash played Princess Jasmine in a pantomime version of Aladdin in the Winter of 1999, and appeared in BBC sitcom After You've Gone in an episode entitled "Silence of the Clams".

 Swash also starred in the 2007 UK tour of Girls Night, and in one of a series of educational videos produced by Orange, in which she played a girl who uses social networking sites inadvisedly.

-Swash appeared in the short film The Crime Wave, and was one of the hairdressers in the 2008 series of Celebrity Scissorhands, a reality series which helped to raise money for Children In Need.
+Swash appeared in the short film The Crime Wave, and was one of the hairdressers in the 2008 series of Celebrity Scissorhands, a reality series which helped to raise money for Children in Need.

-On 23 December 2008, Swash starred in an episode of the Scottish soap opera River City, in a dream sequence as the daughter of Shona Malone.
+On 23 December 2008, Swash starred in an episode of the BBC Scotland soap opera River City, in a dream sequence as the daughter of Shona Malone.

 In May 2009, Swash performed in Proud, a play at the Above The Stag Theatre.

-Swash also featured in the 2016 film My Feral Heart playing the part of a young carer at a care home for adults with learning difficulties - a part for which she received a nomination for the BIFA Award for Best Supporting Actress.
+Swash also featured in the 2016 film My Feral Heart playing the part of a young carer at a care home for adults with learning difficulties – a part for which she received a nomination for the BIFA for Best Supporting Actress.

 Swash's latest on-screen role was on 21 September 2018.
 She appeared in an episode of daytime BBC drama series Doctors, entitled "The Black Widow", where she played a carer called Juliet Radnor, who was accused of killing her client in order to gain an inheritance.